 22nd September 2013 - Magni M22 gyrocopter - Montpelier airpark, near Townsville, Queensland - The Magni gyrocopter was hit by a wallaby during its take off roll - the wallaby was killed, the gyrocopter was damaged as it hit a fence and rolled over - the pilot escaped unhurt.

 ATSB ref 201309413

 28th June 2013 - A Dominator gyrocopter crashed near Dakenba, Biloela in Western Queensland ( approx 130km from Gladstone ) - the pilot is described as in a critical condition after the gyro hit power cables.
 Update - the pilot is out of hospital and back at work - see UPDATE October 2013 link below for more on this good news.
-The ATSB summary says during the approach beside powerlines the gyrocopter struck an unseen spur line before colliding with terrain.
+The ATSB summary says a Modified Dominator gyrocopter struck an unseen spur line before colliding with terrain.
 The gyrocopter was destroyed and the pilot was seriously injured.
 The pilot was conducting a precautionary landing to check the operation of the gyrocopter’s engine cooling system

 News link to accident at Dakenba QLD 28.6.13